Before you install New Relic for PHP, make sure your system meets the applicable requirements.

 - PHP 5.2 support was deprecated in release 6.8 of the agent, and removed in release 7.0.

 For any installation, you will need your New Relic license key.
 This is a 40-character hexadecimal string that New Relic provides when you sign up for your account.
-For more information, see the New Relic PHP install script and license key settings in the PHP INI file.
+For more information, see the PHP install script and license key settings in the PHP INI file.

 - Intel (and compatible) platforms only